 Thank you to our many supporters, students, and grantees, who have allowed Burn Magazine to be a part of their photographic journeys in this first chapter.
 We will continue to provide opportunities to all, a place to be widely seen, and a place to admire, discover, and very often fund important work by talented photographers.

-I am grateful and humble for the extraordinary opportunity to work and carry on hand in hand with the marvelous Burn Magazine team, Jenny Crawford, CEO of the Burn Foundation, and Diego Orlando, Contributing Editor.
+I am grateful and humble for the extraordinary opportunity to work and carry on Burn Magazine hand in hand with Jenny Crawford, CEO of the Burn Foundation.

 – Alejandra Martinez Moreno